appsody/website/content/docs/stacks/build-and-test.md

 For an alreading initialized project:

-1. Update the contents of `.appsody-conf.xml`
+1. Update the contents of `.appsody-config.yaml`

     ```
     stack: <org-name>/<stack-id>:<tag>
     ```